 The Fay Ranches Community Foundation Partners with the Hicks Family to Donate Thousands of Pounds of Meat

 Bozeman, MT: Last week, thousands of pounds of fresh beef, pork, goat, and lamb were donated to 33 food banks and community kitchens throughout central Oregon.
-The Fay Ranches Community Foundation in conjunction with the Hicks Team of Fay Ranches partnered to purchase animals through the 4-H and FFA livestock auctions.
-The animals purchased went to the 1017 Project that supports communities facing food insecurity by providing high-quality protein.
+The Fay Ranches Community Foundation in conjunction with the Hicks Team of Fay Ranches, partnered to purchase animals through the 4-H and FFA livestock auctions.
+The animals purchased went to the 1017 Project, which supports communities facing food insecurity by providing high-quality protein.

 About The Fay Ranches Community Foundation:

 The Fay Ranches Community Foundation was founded to combat the lack of resources and opportunities in small towns across the country.
 They are dedicated to helping rural America by focusing on improving the quality of healthcare, education, and youth resources.
 By focusing on these areas, they strive to increase the well-being of residents and the economic prosperity of towns.
 Providing sustainable resources to rural America has a significant impact on the communities as well as a domino effect on the rest of the country.
 The Foundation is driven to make certain residents have the tools and means they need to build a better life for themselves and their families, whereby creating a legacy for their hometown and this nation.